Del Ryder

 Curiosity and Discovery

-As a child in upstate New York, I enjoyed walking through forests and wading through swamps just to see what was there.
-By age 12, I had my own microscope and learned that all those tiny animals with weird tentacles living in a single drop of swamp water were called Hydra.
-Experiences like that triggered more wonder: like, what could I discover up there in that night sky?
-So, I saved my money, bought a telescope and viewed most of our planets and the craters on our moon.
-I learned to pay attention and be patient because it led to discovery.
-I observed some very interesting things early in life.
-I found Jupiter and counted its12 moons and then Saturn and counted its 9 moons.
-I could not wait to show others what I had seen.
+Growing up in upstate New York, I hiked in forests and waded through swamps just to see what was there.
+At 12, I got a microscope and learned that those tiny animals with the weird tentacles living in a single drop of swamp water were Hydra.
+That triggered more wonder: like, what might I discover in the night sky?
+So, I saved my money, bought a telescope and viewed most of our planets and the craters on the moon.
+I payed attention and learned to be patient because it led to discovery.
+I found Jupiter and counted 12 moons and then Saturn and counted 9 moons.
+I was excited about showing others what I was seeing.
+I had to document my discoveries.
 I needed a camera.

 First Steps toward Photography

-In my senior year, friends encouraged me to join a newly formed high school camera club.
-Both my microscope and telescope could be fitted with a camera, so I planned to use the club's camera to record some of those extraordinary things I was seeing, including things I was discovering on my nature walks.
-Unfortunately, the club was full, so I missed an opportunity to learn to use a camera.
-That was disappointing, but on the positive side, I took two semesters of mechanical drawing that year and learned to use linear perspective to create depth and three dimensional space on a flat piece of paper.
-That training shaped how I would use composition in photography in a few years.
+My first opportunity to get my hands onto a camera came in my senior year.
+Friends informed me of a newly formed high school camera club.
+Both my microscope and my telescope could be fitted with a camera, so I planned to use the club's camera to record those extraordinary things I was seeing.
+But the club was full, so I missed an opportunity to learn to use a camera.
+That was disappointing, but on the positive side, I completed two semesters of mechanical drawing that year and learned how to use linear perspective to create three dimensional space on a flat piece of paper.
+That training influenced my sense of composition in photography a few years later.

-I traveled west, way west.
-So far west they call it the Far East and bought a Minolta SRT~101at the Navy Exchange in Naha, Okinawa, Japan.
+I traveled west... so far west it's called the Far East and bought a Minolta SRT~101 SLR camera at the Navy Exchange in Naha, Okinawa, Japan.
 That camera changed my life.
-So did traveling around the world with the Navy taking pictures.
+So did traveling around the world with the Navy documenting the people, places and things I saw in Japan and then Europe.

 Early Fine Art Influence - "Camera" Magazine

-The Swiss magazine (CAMERA) showcased the work of established fine art photographers and was my first source for seeing what could be done with a camera.
-It inspired me to experiment with the framing, design [especially the arrangement of the objects and spaces within my frame], linear and aerial perspective and depth of field effects.
-Photography quickly became more than a hobby.
+CAMERA, a Swiss magazine, published the work of established fine art photographers and was my first source for seeing what could be done with a camera.
+It inspired me to experiment with framing, design [especially the arrangement of the objects and spaces within my frame], linear and aerial perspective and depth of field effects.
+Photography quickly became a passion.

 Focus on Art and Documentary Photography in New York

 Photography was exciting.
-I wanted to learn more.
+I wanted to know more.
 After returning from military service, I completed advanced courses in photography at Syracuse University from the College of Visual and Performing Arts and the S.I.
 Newhouse School of Public Communications and Journalism.
-Within those two schools of photography, I was able to hone my skills in both art photography and photojournalism.
-With new skills, my career advanced quickly.
-I taught for the State University of New York at the Tompkins/ Cortland Campus as an Adjunct Professor of Photography in the Fine Art Department.
+Within those two schools of photography, I was able to hone my skills in both art and documentary photography.
+With these new skills, my career advanced quickly.
+I taught for the State University of New York at their Tompkins/ Cortland Campus as an Adjunct Professor of Photography in the Fine Art Department.
 I began to photograph throughout the New England area on several road trips and exhibited my art photography in New York and Canada.
 A year later I became the Director of PhotoVisions, a fine art photography gallery.
-During my tenure, I curated eight photography exhibitions.
-I met with the Director of the Everson Museum of Art in NY to show him a recently completed series of new color photography.
+During my tenure there, I curated eight photography exhibitions.
+I met with the Director of the Everson Museum of Art in NY to show him my recently completed series of new color photography.
 At the conclusion of our meeting he invited me to exhibit the entire series consisting of twenty hand printed color photographs at the museum.
-After the exhibit a few selected photographs from that series entered the Everson Museum's permanent collection.
+After the exhibit a few of my photographs from that series entered the Everson Museum's permanent collection.

 I was using 4x5 and 8x10 inch view cameras for much of my artwork then, so it felt natural to begin freelancing as an architectural photographer.
 I quickly became known for high quality work not only in fine art and architecture, but also in advertising photography.
 Advertising, at that time, relied on color photography.
-As a student at Syracuse University, I had learned to process color film and print color photographs.
-After gaining several new advertising accounts, I opened my first photography studio.
-To make things more efficient, I moved my Simmon Omega and Beseler 4x5 enlargers and color print processors from my home into the new studio space.
-Personally developing and hand printing my own color work was very natural for me and the only way to maintain the highest quality possible for all my projects.
-I have always been attuned to the way color affects emotion and mood.
+As a student at Syracuse University, I learned to process color film and print color photographs.
+After gaining several advertising accounts, I opened my first photography studio.
+To be more efficient, I moved my Simmon Omega and Beseler enlargers and color print processors from my home into the new studio space.
+Personally developing and hand printing my own color photographs was natural for me and the only real way to maintain the highest quality possible for all my projects.
+I've always been attuned to the way color affects emotion and mood in my work.

-Living the Dream ( and Working ) in Southern California
+Working ( and Living the Dream ) in Southern California

 Encouraged by success in working with advertising agencies representing local businesses in NY, I decided to move my photography studio to the West Coast.
-I opened a studio in Irvine, California and specialized in advertising photography and served national and international clients.
+I opened a studio in Santa Ana and moved a year later to Irvine, California where I specialized in advertising photography that served national and international clients.
 With a strong portfolio of fashion, fine art and advertising work, I also began working with Los Angeles and Orange County talent agents to help build their models professional portfolios.
 Over the years, I won several awards for my advertising photography from ADDOC, the Art Directors and Designers of Orange County at their annual awards ceremonies.

 Artistic Freedom and the Pursuit of Meaning

-I enjoyed the fast paced, collaborative world of advertising photography as a career for several years, working with teams consisting of art directors, set designers, food stylists and hair and make-up artists.
-At the same time, I remained committed to developing my fine art work since it offered something very special... complete artistic freedom.
-And that freedom included working without preconceptions* especially with regard to my selection of images.
-I'm very attuned to images that evoke emotion and resonate with me as a feeling.
-Fine art photography has fostered a personal exploration and a way to merge my thoughts and emotions with the world around me.
+I enjoyed the fast paced, collaborative world of advertising photography as a career for several years, working with teams consisting of art directors, set designers, food stylists, hair and makeup artists.
+All along, I remained committed to developing my fine art work since it offered something special... complete artistic freedom.
+That freedom included working without preconceptions.* I'm very attuned to images that resonate in me to evoke emotion.
+For me, art photography fosters personal exploration and a way to merge my thoughts and emotions with the world around me.

 I live in Huntington Beach, California.
-I'm out with my digital camera nearly every day.
+I'm out with my digital camera or working on my files every day.
 Photography is a perfect fit and an all encompassing passion for me.
 You will find several jpeg renditions of my photographs displayed here.
 I post new fine art photographs regularly and enjoy exhibiting my fine art photographs in art galleries in Southern California.
-My plans for the future include establishing a Cooperative Gallery in Orange County for fine art photographers.
-I hope you enjoy viewing these photographs as much as I enjoyed taking them.
+One of my goals for the future include establishing a Cooperative Gallery in Orange County for fine art photographers.
+I do hope you enjoy viewing my photographs as much as I enjoyed taking them.

 Advertising Accounts, Photography Journals and Publications